spiceai/cookbook/llm-judge/README.md

 This recipe demonstrates how to evaluate an LLM in Spice, and how to use an LLM judge to evaluate their performance.
 Specifically:
  1. Evaluate the performance of a text-to-sql LLM against basic checks and an LLM-judge scorer.
- 2. Alter the LLM system and reevaluate its performance.
+ 2. Use the results of the evaluation to alter the LLM system and reevaluate its performance.
- 3.

 ## Prerequisites